zio/zio-metrics-connectors/docs/metrics/zmx-metric-reference.md

 metric, the API defines a `xxxxWith` method to construct a `MetricAspect[A]` with a mapper function from `A` to the type required by the metric.

 The API functions in this document are implemented in the `MetricAspect` object.
-An effect can be applied to an effect with the `@@` operator.
+An aspect can be applied to an effect with the `@@` operator.

 Once an application is instrumented with ZMX aspects, it can be configured with a client implementation